Consumer electronics store

-A consumer electronics store, in the United States and some other countries, is a physical store that sells consumer electronics.
+A consumer electronics store, in the United States and some other countries, is a physical retail store that sells consumer electronics.
 As technology has progressed, the United States has known variations such as phonograph dealers, radio stores, hi-fi stores, stereo stores, and audio video stores.

 History

 The origins of the consumer electronics store can be traced back to phonograph dealers in 1893, including specialized phonograph stores, as well as music stores which carried a wider array of music-related merchandise.

 With the advent of radio, with radio receiving equipment being sold by specialist electric hardware shops, there was controversy as to whether radio equipment manufactures should sell wholesale to phonograph and music stores, and to department stores, but in 1923 Federal Telephone & Telegraph Co. started doing so and other manufacturers started suit.
 Wireless Age estimated that there were 15,000 phonograph dealers in the U.S. in that year.